-Immigrant Investment Program from the Past Provides Present Financing Opportunities for Idaho BusinessesAdded by Hawley Troxell in Articles & Publications, Business Law, News on August 1, 2010
+Immigrant Investment Program from the Past Provides Present Financing Opportunities for Idaho BusinessesAdded by Hawley Troxell in Articles & Blogs, Business Law on August 1, 2010

 In 1990 Congress implemented an immigrant investment program designed to create jobs in the U.S. by capitalizing on foreign investments made by immigrants seeking U.S. citizenship for themselves and their respective families.
 The program, referred to as the “EB-5 Program,” has been in existence for 20 years with middling success.
 However, due to a combination of several factors, including a global financial crisis, record unemployment, increased immigration in the U.S., and the “flattening” of the global investment community (to borrow a term from author Thomas Friedman), the EB-5 Program has experienced a dramatic resurgence as a viable opportunity to match investment in the U.S. economy and job growth with U.S. citizenship.

 The EB-5 Program is administered by the U.S. Citizenship and Immigration Services (“USCIS”).
 Generally speaking, EB-5 requires that the immigrant make a capital investment in a new commercial enterprise located within the U.S., which capital investment must be a minimum of $1 million (or $500,000 if the investment is made in a high unemployment area or rural region) and must create or preserve 10 full-time jobs for workers in the U.S.